navdeep-G/robust-random-cut-forest/README.md

 # Robust Random Cut Forests

 This repo contains an implementation of the `Robust Random Cut Forest` anomaly detection model.
-This model attempts to find "anomalies" by seeking out points whose structure is not consistent with the rest of the data set.
+This model attempts to find anomalies by seeking out points whose structure is not consistent with the rest of the data set.
 The `random_cut_forest` folder contains the `RandomCutForest` algorithm while the `notebooks` folder contains ipython notebooks showing examples leveraging the module.

 ## Contributing
 If you want to contribute to this repo simply submit a pull request!